johann-solo/oliveandmango.github.io/_posts/blog/2017-07-07-watermelon-slushies.md

 ![Watermelon Slushie](/images/uploads/2017_07_07_watermelon_slushie_4.jpg)
 <br>

-Not a fan of Campari — that is OK.
+Not a fan of Triple Sec — that is OK.
 Feel free to sub in white wine or even some prosecco.
-I like the Campari because it brings a hint of citrus to it — very subtle and goes well with the lime and watermelon too!
+I like the Triple Sec because it brings a hint of citrus to it — very subtle and goes well with the lime and watermelon too!
 Feel free to experiment with what you add.
 These slushies are super fun to make and a real hit when served at a BBQ or outdoor event!
 We loved them and they will be on repeat all year long over here because every day is like summer in Trinidad!
 <br>
 ![Watermelon Slushie](/images/uploads/2017_07_07_watermelon_slushie_5.jpg)
 <br>